Algebraicity of ratios of Rankin-Selberg $L$-functions and applications to Deligne's conjecture: Proof of main result

 for all non-central critical points $m_0$ for $L(s,\itSigma \times \itPi)$.
-But this follows directly from \cite[Theorem 3.2]{Chen2023} by decomposing the $L$-functions into product of Rankin--Selberg $L$-functions of regular algebraic cuspidal automorphic representations.
+This follows from an automorphic analogue of the motivic period relation \cite[(5.1.7)]{Deligne1979} observed by Deligne which relates Deligne's periods $c^\pm(M)$ with $c^\mp(M^\vee)$ for a pure motive $M$ over $\Q$.
+We have proved the automorphic analogue in \cite[Theorem 3.2]{Chen2023} based on the global functional equation and the Galois-equivariance property of the local $\varepsilon$-factors for the Rankin--Selberg convolutions.
 This completes the proof. \end{proof}